 Into the Darkness Laughing: The Story of Jeanne Hebuterne, Modigliani’s Last Mistress by Patrice Chaplin

 This beautiful book transports the reader into the bohemian art world of Montparnasse Paris of the early 20th century.
 In particular, the book revolves around the sad life of the Italian artist, Amedeo Modigliani.
 Patrice Chaplan decides to tell Modigliani’s story through the eyes of his mistress, Jeanne Heburterne.
 It is a wonderful but heart-wrenching story.
 Press here for more information.

 Novels about the French Impressionism Sculptor Auguste Rodin

-Best Non Fiction Books (biographies) that Capture the French Impressionists & Post-Impressionists in 19th – 20th Century in Belle Epoque Paris
+Wonderful Non Fiction Books (biographies) that capture the French Impressionists & Post-Impressionists in 19th – 20th Century in Belle Epoque Paris